Michael Lowry (politician): National politics

+Fine Gael

-Lowry was first elected to Dáil Éireann as a Fine Gael TD for Tipperary North at the 1987 general election and in 1993 he became Chairman of the Fine Gael Parliamentary Party.
+Lowry was first elected to Dáil Éireann as a Fine Gael TD for Tipperary North at the 1987 general election and in 1993 he became Chair of the Fine Gael parliamentary party.

 In 1994 he was appointed Minister for Transport, Energy and Communications in the Rainbow Coalition government.

 A succession of political scandals pursued Lowry throughout his time in office.
 These included allegations of irregularities relating to the granting of a mobile phone licence to Esat Telecom, which were later investigated by the Moriarty Tribunal, plans for the Dublin Light Rail System and the closure of rural post offices.
 The 1997 McCracken Tribunal revealed supermarket tycoon Ben Dunne had paid IR£395,000 for an extension to Lowry's home in Tipperary.
 The Tribunal concluded that Lowry had evaded tax.

 This allegation prompted Lowry's resignation from the Cabinet in November 1996.
 Taoiseach John Bruton announced that Lowry would not be allowed to stand as a Fine Gael candidate at the next election, and he resigned from the party.

+Independent

 Lowry announced that he would stand as an independent candidate in the 1997 general election.
 He topped the poll in his constituency in that election, and did so again in the 2002 and 2007 general elections.

 Lowry is backed by a strong local organisation in Tipperary, known informally as "Team Lowry".

 Lowry was re-elected to represent Tipperary North at the 2011 general election, heading the poll on the 1st count with 14,010 votes.
 He was elected again, for Tipperary, at the 2016 general election.
 He voted for Enda Kenny as Taoiseach on 6 May 2016.
 Shortly after Ceann Comhairle Seán Ó Fearghaíl confirmed the result, Lowry was seen to offer a handshake to Kenny.